 CTEN was co-founded by Peter Batali, a refugee himself, to help address the needs of his fellow refugees.
 CTEN had few resources but a lot of heart and the motivation to provide resources for the refugees to improve their situation.
 NetHope recognized the valuable work CTEN was doing and its built-in layer of familiarity and trust among Bidi Bidi residents.
 Helping with equipment, logistics, and other resources, CTEN was able to utilize the connectivity provided by NetHope to further its programs for educational access, information related to health care, digital banking assistance for budding entrepreneurs, as well giving providing the tools and knowledge to participate with digital communities via social media platforms.
 This brings a sense of connectedness to a population that can often feel disenfranchised by living in a new country.

 Below are the faces and voices of NetHope members, staff, and the refugee beneficiaries illustrating the impact of connectivity.
-We also invite you to watch and share our video where you get to hear the power of connectivity first-hand from NetHope members and refugees in Bidi Bidi.NetHope also recognizes the work by USAID and Cisco is making this project a reality.
+We also invite you to watch and share our video where you get to hear the power of connectivity first-hand from NetHope members and refugees in Bidi Bidi.NetHope also recognizes the work by USAID, Cisco, Airtel, and Facebook is making this project a reality.

 For members, connectivity is a power line for coordinating and carrying out their work effectively.
 For refugees, connectivity has been a lifeline.